tfabris/RebootCableModem/README.md

 then configure the scheduled task to run at the appropriate interval to match the changes you made.
 For instance, if you program it to make 14 checks at one check per minute, then run the scheduled task every 15 minutes.

+If you set the variable "dailyReboot" to "true", it will also perform a "self-healing" reboot of the modem daily, at the time specified in the script.
+See the code comments in the script for details.

 Caution